Songs and related Episodes

 At that time she also wrote about the next task of her repertory.
 Her pianist suggested her to play gSoftly, as in the morning sunriseh and they were going to do it.
 This song comes from the opera gNew Moon (1927)horganized by Hammerstein and Romberg and many know this tune, but she wrote that it was hard to find the versions with vocals.

 It canft be helped because few sing it.
 June Christy and Helen Merrill released CDs but most of them are vocal less, instrumental versions.
-I like modern adlibs by Oscar Peterson, on the last stage in Japan (the ad said so) and his friend John Hicks.
+I like modern adlibs by Oscar Peterson, on the last stage in Japan (the ad said so) and my friend John Hicks.

 I wonder how she managed this songcitfs a difficult one to sing, and at the same time, the story of its lyric is terrible...
 I hope that she understand what this song means because she is an English teacherc

-Softly as in the morning sunrise
+Softly as in the

-the light of love comes stealing into a new born day
+morning sunrise the light of love comes stealing into a new born day

 Oscar wrote sochey, Mr. Hammerstein, what mood were you in when you wrote this?! cwell, itfs not my business.